School In-Service Training Grants (9-12)

 Principles to Action:Ensuring Mathematical Success for All (NCTM 2014) suggests that schools support sustained professional development that engages teachers in continual growth of their mathematical knowledge for teaching, pedagogical content knowledge, and knowledge of students as learners of mathematics (p.
 114).

-Only schools with at least one current (on or before April 20, 2018) Full Individual or E-Members of NCTM are eligible to apply for this grant.
+Only schools with at least one current (on or before April 19, 2019) Essential or Premium members NCTM are eligible to apply for this grant.
 No school may receive more than one award administered by the Mathematics Education Trust in the same academic year.
 Past recipients of this grant are not eligible to reapply.
-Activities are to be completed between September 1, 2018, and August 31, 2019.
+Activities are to be completed between September 1, 2019, and August 31, 2020.

 I. Proposal Cover Form (Microsoft Word)